Trizachebet/ClearanceBackend/README.md

 # Clearance

 clearance
-It is an online student clearance system that enables to clear from school online. it is helpful to final year students as it saves them the task of having to do it physically
+It is an online student clearance system that enables clearing from school online.
+This is the backend written in Spring boot.